Markjohns1/marliz-sec/README.md

 # Marliz Sec News

-AI-Powered Cybersecurity News for Everyone
+Human-Led Cybersecurity Intelligence for Everyone

 SEO-optimized news aggregator that translates technical cybersecurity threats into actionable advice for non-technical individuals and businesses.